Go to top of page

 Are there exemptions to the ban?

-Individual schools can also choose to permit student use of personal devices in certain learning circumstances or for other agreed, positive purposes.
+Individual schools can also choose to permit students to use personal devices for learning or other agreed, positive purposes.

-Read detailed information on how and when exemptions may be granted.
+See more information about how and when exemptions may be granted.

 Phone off while school's on